familyjs/jigra-plugins/CONTRIBUTING.md

     brew install swiftlint
     ```

-Sometimes, it may be necessary to work on Jigra in parellel with the plugin(s).
+Sometimes, it may be necessary to work on Jigra in parallel with the plugin(s).
 In this case, a few extra steps are necessary:

 4. Follow the Jigra repo's [local setup instructions](https://github.com/familyjs/jigra/blob/HEAD/CONTRIBUTING.md#local-setup).
 5. Toggle each plugin to use your local copy of Jigra.